imcf/auto-tx/README.md

   transfers, as well as on transfer interruptions (system being shutdown or similar).
 - **Error reporting:** in addition to user notifications, the service will send error notifications via email to a separate admin address.
+Optionally, the service offers the possibility to monitor free disk space on the local disks and send notifications to the admins as well.
+Various measures are implemented to prevent the service from flooding you with emails.
 - **Tray Application:** complementary to the service an application running in the system tray is provided, showing details on what's going on to the user.
 - **Headless and GUI:** submitting a folder for transfer can either be done by